 Introduction

-However, a significant shift is underway.
+But a big shift is underway.

 Understanding Traditional Software

-Traditional software follows a structured and predictable model.
+Traditional software follows a fixed, predictable model.

 Examples include: